Jamaican goat curry

 Heat oil in a pot or saucepan on high heat, add meat, fry to brown but do not burn, stirring all the time.

-Fry till only oil is seen and the water has all evaporated.
+Fry until only oil is seen and the water has all evaporated.

 Add marinade, chopped onions, thyme and 1 tablespoon curry powder.